Ellery Queen's Mystery Magazine: Global orientation

 EQMM had a global orientation from the beginning.
 Dannay introduced many international writers, including the Argentine Jorge Luis Borges, to the English literary community.
 Dannay also ran a number of Worldwide Short Story Contests in the early decades of the magazine, bringing in submissions from all around the world.
 He published an "All Nations" special issue of EQMM in August 1948, which included stories from every continent but Antarctica.
 In 2003, current editor Janet Hutchings launched the Passport to Crime department for translations from foreign authors.

 Contents

 Authors

 EQMM regularly publishes short fiction from established mystery novelists such as Edward D. Hoch, Jeffery Deaver, Michael Gilbert, Peter Lovesey, John Lutz, Ruth Rendell, and Janwillem van de Wetering.
 It has also published authors not generally considered mystery writers, including A. A. Milne, Stephen King, W. Somerset Maugham, P. G. Wodehouse, Joyce Carol Oates, Theodore Sturgeon, and Phyllis Diller.

 Sections

 EQMM regularly publishes two nonfiction sections: The Jury Box contains book reviews by Steve Steinbock and Blog Bytes contains reviews and updates of crime and mystery short fiction blogs by Bill Crider.
 Twice a year, former Jury Box columnist Jon Breen contributes a guest column.

 Artists

 Cover artists have included George Salter, Nicholas Solovioff and Norman Saunders.
-In 2007–2008, EQMM republished covers from the golden age of mystery fiction, circa 1940s.
+In 2007–2008, EQMM republished covers from the Golden Age of Detective Fiction.